clevergo/osenv/README.md

 ### Get

-`Get` returns the environment variable associated with the given key, a fallback(default) value will be returned if not exist.
+Gets the environment variable associated with the given key, a fallback(default) value will be returned if not exist.

 Assume environment is that `FOO=BAR EMPTY=`.